jeremyckahn/secure-file-transfer/README.md

 SFT has no hard limits around file sizes, but there are a number of browser limitations to keep in mind.

 Since torrent data is temporarily held in IndexedDB via idb-chunk-store (to minimize memory usage), it is subject to browser [storage limits](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria#storage_limits).
 Once downloaded, the data is streamed from IndexedDB to the local file system as a plain file via StreamSaver.js.
 However, browsers will limit how long the stream can last.
-Currently, the time limit for this operation is [30 seconds for Firefox](https://github.com/jimmywarting/StreamSaver.js/issues/292) and [5 minutes for Chromium-based browsers](https://github.com/jimmywarting/StreamSaver.js#best-practice).
+Currently, the time limit for this operation is [30 seconds for Firefox](https://github.com/jimmywarting/StreamSaver.js/issues/292) and [5 minutes for Chromium-based browsers](https://github.com/jimmywarting/StreamSaver.js#best-practice) (with some exceptions https://github.com/GoogleChrome/developer.chrome.com/issues/2688; and workarounds in the wild do exist).

 ## Example